niolabs/docs/docs/blocks/block-development.md

   * `stop`: tear down.
 This is where the block stops sending out signals and cancels jobs.
 * **signaling**
   * `process_signals(<list of signals>, input_id)`: receives input signals.
   * `notify_signals(<list of signals>, output_id)`: emits signals from the block.
-This method isn't actually intended to be overridden, but rather called by the block to notify signals.
+This method isn't actually intended to be overridden, but is it called by the block to send out signals.

 ### Current {{ book.product }} Blocks
-An additional resource for developing your custom block is the [NIO-blocks library](https://github.com/nio-blocks).
-Search the NIO-blocks library for a block that has similar functionality to the block you want to create.
-Explore the code this block uses, the methods it overrides, and the modules it imports from the framework.
-These examples will help you develop your block.
+An additional resource for developing your custom block is the [nio-blocks library](https://github.com/nio-blocks).
+Search the nio-blocks library for a block that has similar functionality to the block you want to create.
+Explore the code this block uses, the properties it has, the methods it overrides, and the modules it imports from the framework.

 ### Example: Convert a Python Script to a Block